Skip to main content

 Powerball Annuity vs. Lump Sum: How Payments Work

 The Powerball jackpot is advertised as the annuity value, the total of all 30 graduated payments over 29 years.
-The lump sum (cash option) is the present-day value of those payments, which is significantly less than the headline number.
+The lump sum (cash option) is the present-day value of those payments, which is considerably less than the headline number.

 Annuity payments start with an initial payment upon claiming the prize, followed by 29 annual payments that each increase by 5%.
 This graduated structure means your first payment is the smallest and your final payment is the largest.
-For a $500 million jackpot, the first annual payment would be approximately $7.5 million, growing to roughly $30.7 million by year 30.
+For a $500 million jackpot, the first annual payment would be approximately $7.5 million, growing to roughly $31 million by year 30.

 The lump sum is typically 50–60% of the advertised jackpot, depending on current interest rates.
 When interest rates are higher, the lottery needs less principal to fund the annuity stream, so the cash option is a smaller percentage.
 For a $500 million jackpot, the lump sum would be approximately $275 million before taxes.